Officially out now: The TypeDB 3.0 Roadmap

 Optimizing speed

 The speed of bulk loading can be optimised in two ways: by batching queries, and by parellelizing transactions.
-On this page, we’ll explore these methods.
+In this guide, we’ll explore these methods.

 For the examples shown on this page, we’ll load data into a bookstore database.
 We’ll assume the data is pre-formatted into TypeQL files containing one Insert query per line.
 We’ll consider data relating to contributors, publishers, and books, in the files contributors.tql, publishers.tql, and books.tql respectively.